 There are an overwhelming amount of HTML email templates available on the web, and they vary in quality, responsiveness, and price.
 We've pulled together a selection of free HTML email templates that provide a responsive user experience.
 Be sure to read the terms and conditions on each individual template before use.

-This modern template from designer Paul Goddard is sophisticated and minimal.
-The bright, engaging color palette and simple design make it a versatile option for many different industries and purposes, and it's been tested on 33 popular email clients and devices to ensure a consistent user experience across different platforms.
+This modern template is sophisticated and minimal.
+The subtle color palette and simple design make it a versatile option for many different industries and purposes, and it's been tested on different email clients and devices to ensure a consistent user experience across different platforms.

 Though this template was designed for a fitness company, you can easily adapt it for your own.
-This clean, muted template from Mailto is a great way to display content your team has created and connect subscribers with your most recent products or blog posts.
-The design features two fully responsive columns with multiple color scheme options, and room at the top to highlight your company's logo.
+This clean, muted template is a great way to display content your team has created and connect subscribers with your most recent products or blog posts.
+The design features two fully responsive columns with multiple color scheme options, and room at the top to highlight a call-to-action.

 Proof that sometimes less really is more, this easy, fully responsive design makes the most of whitespace and keeps the focus firmly on your words and visual elements.
 Without design distractions, your content can really shine — on any device.

 I couldn't decide on a template to feature from the Bee Free marketplace, so I've decided to recommend its entire library instead.
-This collection of completely free, open source templates are completely responsive and tested across popular email clients.
-Because they're open source, you can edit and build on them on the Bee Free platform, then export the HTML file to your local drive and upload it to your preferred email marketing tool.
+This collection of free, open-source templates are completely responsive and tested across popular email clients.
+You can edit and build on them on the Bee Free platform, then export the HTML file to your local drive and upload it to your preferred email marketing tool.